Kamala D. Harris

 Vice President Harris at the Pride Parade in San Francisco, California in 2018.

-In 2004, Vice President Harris was elected District Attorney of San Francisco where she was a national leader in the movement for LGBTQ+ rights, officiating the first same-sex wedding after Proposition 8 was overturned.
+Following years as a courtroom prosecutor in Oakland standing up for women and children against predators who abused them, in 2004, Vice President Harris was elected District Attorney of San Francisco.
+There she was a national leader in the movement for LGBTQ+ rights, officiating some of the first same-sex weddings.
 She also established the office’s environmental justice unit and created a ground-breaking program to provide first-time drug offenders with the opportunity to earn a high school degree and find employment, which the U.S. Department of Justice designated as a national model of innovation for law enforcement.
-And years earlier, in 1990, she joined the Alameda County District Attorney’s Office where she specialized in prosecuting child sexual assault cases.

 Vice President Harris was born in Oakland, California.
-As the daughter of immigrants, she grew up surrounded by a diverse community and a loving extended family.
+She was raised by a diverse community and a loving extended family.
 She and her sister, Maya, were inspired by their mother, Dr. Shyamala Gopalan Harris, a breast cancer scientist and pioneer in her own right who came to the United States from India at the age of 19 and then received her doctorate the same year that Kamala was born.

 Two side-by-side photos of a young Kamala Harris with her mother, Shyamala.
 On the left, Shyamala smiles while holding Kamala as a baby standing on a patterned rug indoors.
 On the right, Shyamala sits on outdoor steps, holding Kamala's hands as she stands in a yellow outfit.